 \section{Conclusion}

-We introduced \emonet, novel datasets for fine-grained speech emotion estimation, designed to address critical limitations in existing SER resources.
-We create a large-scale, pretraining datasets \emonetbig, which is a synthetic multilingual voice dataset.
-Derived from it, we establish \emonetbenchmark which has psychology expert annotation, utilizing a 40-category emotion taxonomy with 3-level ratings.
-Their synthetic nature, combined with diverse voice and language coverage (11 voices, 4 languages, with balanced representations), prevents privacy concerns inherent in collecting authentic sensitive emotional data and broadens diversity.
-Furthermore, we create \empins models (Small and Large), which establish state-of-the-art in speech emotion recognition.
-Existing foundation models like Gemini, GPT4o and Hume Voice perform significantly worse.
+We introduced \emonet, a suite of novel datasets for fine-grained SER, designed to overcome critical limitations of existing SER resources.
+This includes \emonetbig, a large-scale synthetic multilingual pretraining dataset, and \emonetbenchmark, an expert-annotated benchmark covering 40 emotion categories with 3-level ratings.
+Their synthetic design ensures privacy, diversity, and scalability.
+Furthermore, we also release \empins models (Small and Large), which set a new standard, outperforming foundation models such as Gemini, GPT-4o, and Hume.

-Our results indicate gaps in current emotion recognition and hint to several future research paths.
-Future research should investigate whether the agreement-performance relationship holds across different modalities (text, video, physiological signals) and develop targeted architectures to handle low-agreement emotional categories more effectively.
-The development of context-aware models that can leverage situational information may be particularly promising for addressing the cognitive emotion recognition gap.

-Expanding \emonet with more samples, languages, and speaker profiles using next-generation voice synthesis represents a key priority, along with exploring multiple generative models to mitigate single-model bias.
-Investigating cross-modal consistency by generating corresponding facial expressions or scenarios for the same emotional prompts offers a path toward richer multimodal benchmarks.
-Further analysis could also explore model performance variations across different languages or speaker voices within the current dataset to better understand the scope and limitations of current approaches.